 Frederick Buechner, Patrick Murray, Carl Jung: Synchronicity

 “I remember sitting parked by the roadside once, terribly depressed and afraid about my daughter’s illness and what was going on in our family, when out of nowhere a car came along down the highway with a license plate that bore on it the one word out of all the words in the dictionary that I needed most to see exactly then.
-The word was TRUST.
-The owner of the car turned out to be a trust officer in a bank, and he found out where I lived and brought me the license plate itself, which sits propped up on a bookshelf in my house to this day.
-It is rusty around the edges and a little battered, and it is also as holy a relic as I have ever seen.”
-Frederick Buechner, The Frederick Buechner Center, Frederick Buechner Quote of the Day, December 17, 2017, from Telling Secrets. pp. 49-50.
+The word was TRUST. … The owner of the car turned out to be, as I’d suspected, a trust officer in a bank, and not long ago he found out where I lived and one afternoon brought me the license plate itself, which sits propped up on a bookshelf in my house to this day.
+It is rusty around the edges and a little battered, and it is also as holy a relic as I have ever seen.” —Frederick Buechner in Telling Secrets (HarperOne, 1991).

-Frederick Buechner so beautifully gives us this story about synchronicity, or coincidences, or serendipity.
-Many believe this is an occasion when the unconscious speaks to our consciousness.
+Frederick Buechner so beautifully relates this incidence of synchronicity, or coincidences, or serendipity.
+Many believe such an experience is an occasion when the unconscious speaks to our consciousness.
 How this happens is a mystery that Jung and Patrick Murray describe as “a relationship between an inner psychic experience and outer physical event.”
 A synchronicity is “a meaningful coincidence that contributes to one’s sense of wholeness.”

 At our food pantry I usually stand in a certain place inside and talk to those coming by for food.
-Today we came a little late and there were people sitting outside already just waiting for their grocery bags after they had put in their order.
-For some reason I decided to go outside and greet people there.
-Suddenly I saw a friend I had worked with for thirty-three years who had lost her job.
+Today we came a little late and there were people sitting outside already, just waiting for the bags filled with their orders.
+For some reason, I decided to go outside and greet people there.
+Suddenly I saw a friend I had worked with for thirty-three years, who had just lost her job.
 We hugged and she told me about her struggles finding another job.
 I saw courage and faith as I have never seen before.
 She had a plan and was not giving up, and she still felt very cared for by a loving God.
-For me, this was synchronicity that we saw each other and could support each other just for a few moments.
+For me, this was synchronicity—that we ran into each other and could support each other just for a few moments.

-I will put this visit in the memory book of my imagination and hope to remember to be on the lookout each day for ways like this that the Holy calls us and offers to us an opportunity to share the Christ in each other.
+I will put this visit in the memory book of my imagination and hope to remember to be on the lookout each day for times like this—when the Holy calls us and offers to us an opportunity to share the Christ in each other.

-Patrick Murray, “Jung’s Concept of Synchronicity,” The Haden Institute, December 2002.
+[See Patrick Murray, “Jung’s Concept of Synchronicity,” The Haden Institute, December 2002.]